fryagbye/tinderboxwithquarto/README.md

 |Charts　|#tbl-|\@tbl-|
 |Equations | #eq-| \@eq-|

+## Dummy links for cross-reference {#sec-add-dummy-links-to-cross-ref }

+You can create dummy links showing where each cross-reference, starting with the @ symbol in the section, figure, and table label lists, is cited.

+1. execute the "Labels: Make Dummy Link Data For Cross-Reference" stamp

+2. select cross-ref label notes ( start with "@" ) and execute the "Labels: Dummy Link between Reference and Selected notes" stamp.

-## Restrictions on quoted labels
+## Restrictions on quoted labels {#sec-restrictions-on-quoted-labels }

 * The label before change or deletion remains because it cannot be detected even if the quoted label name is changed or deleted.

 * Cross-ref detection is carried out by regular expression.
 If it is executed in the middle of input, it will be duplicated with a short label.

 In this case, if necessary, delete the quoted label name in Stamp and perform the detection manually by following the steps below.

 1. Labels: Clear Cross-Reference List（Delete all citation labels under the Reference List.）

 2. Labels: Make Cross-Reference List（Re-detect the quoted label.）

-## Dummy links for cross-reference

-You can create dummy links showing where each cross-reference, starting with the @ symbol in the section, figure, and table label lists, is cited.

-1. execute the "Labels: Make Dummy Link Data For Cross-Reference" stamp
-2. select cross-ref label notes ( start with "@" ) and execute the "Labels: Dummy Link between Reference and Selected notes" stamp.

-# Export and Render
+# Export and Render {#sec-export }

 1. Export `_quarto.yml`